An Experimental Study on the Rashomon Effect of Balancing Methods in Imbalanced Classification: Introduction

-However, no studies have been conducted on the Rashomon effect of balancing methods on the model behavior.
+No studies have been conducted on the Rashomon effect of balancing methods on the model behavior, except \cite{watson_et_al_2023} which examines predictive multiplicity as it relates to the majority-minority structure of a dataset, showing that the minority group is particularly prone to predictive multiplicity.
 The Rashomon effect is a phenomenon wherein various models can model a dataset approximately equally accurately \cite{Breiman_2001}.
 Although this provides many alternatives in model selection, these models may yield conflicting predictions for any sample, which results in predictive multiplicity \cite{Marx_et_al_2020}.
 Thus, the potential negative consequences of randomly selecting a model must be considered as a part of responsible machine learning, as it masks the understanding of model differences.
-It is important because the performance of a model is not enough, and we need to explore model behavior in the phase of model selection \cite{Biecek_et_al_2023}.
+It is crucial because the performance of a model is not enough, and we need to explore model behavior in the phase of model selection \cite{Biecek_et_al_2023}.
 Hence, it is imperative to carefully consider the implications of the Rashomon effect in the model selection process.
-Since the important effect of pre-processing steps in model selection, we take into account the effect of balancing methods on model behavior is examined in the Rashomon set.
+Since the critical effect of pre-processing steps in model selection, we consider the effect of balancing methods on model behavior, which is examined in the Rashomon set.
 To the best of our knowledge, this is the first paper related to the Rashomon effect of balancing methods on model behavior in terms of multiplicity.
+Moreover, we propose a new metric called \textit{obscurity} to measure the multiplicity of the Rashomon set in addition to existing metrics.

-To investigate the effect of balancing methods on model behavior, we focus on the following research questions: (RQ1) How do the balancing methods affect the predictive multiplicity of the models in the Rashomon set?, (RQ2) How do the balancing methods affect the variable importance order discrepancy of the models in the Rashomon set?
-(RQ3) Can the partial resampling be a solution against the model behavior change? and (RQ4) Can the extended version of the performance gain plot be a solution to monitor the trade-off between performance gain and multiplicity?
-In the remainder of this paper, we first provide some preliminaries about the Rashomon effect and predictive multiplicity in Sec.
-2, then we present the experiments in Sec.
-3 and discuss the results in Sec.
-4 and conclusions in the last section.
+We focus on the following research questions to investigate the effect of balancing methods on model behavior in the data-centric AI view: \textbf{RQ1.} How do the balancing methods affect the predictive multiplicity of the models in the Rashomon set?, \textbf{RQ2.} How do the balancing methods affect the variable importance order discrepancy of the models in the Rashomon set? \textbf{RQ3.} Can the partial resampling be a solution against the model behavior change? and \textbf{RQ4.} Can the extended version of the performance gain plot be a solution to monitor the trade-off between performance gain and multiplicity?
+In the remainder of this paper, we first provide some preliminaries about the Rashomon effect and predictive multiplicity in Sec~\ref{sec:preliminaries}.
+We present the experiments in Sec~\ref{sec:experiments} and discuss the results in Sec~\ref{sec:results} and conclusions in the last section.